devtron-labs/devtron-documentation/k8s-dashboard/db-docs/external-links.md

 - Super admin access
 - Monitoring tool URL

-**Note**: External links can only be added/managed by a super admin, but non-super admin users can [access the configured external links](././../creating-application/app-details.md) on the `App Configuration` page.
+**Note**: External links can only be added/managed by a super admin, but non-super admin users can access the configured external links on the `App Configuration` page of Helm App.

 ---